jnorfolk/jnorfolk.github.io/.ipynb_checkpoints/README-checkpoint.md

 ## Professional Summary
 Prior to my time over the last 1.5 years developing my data science skills independently and then through TripleTen's program, I worked on a number of fascinating physics projects in my physics B.S. - namely, planning out scientific data collection for a NASA sounding rocket as part of a PSU engineering group and evaluating X-ray detectors' comparative effectiveness with Python at Lawrence-Livermore National Lab, plus documenting the assembly of a key experiment part for dark matter project LUX-LZ.

-Now, I am an aspiring Data Scientist with a strong foundation in Python, machine learning, and statistical analysis.
+Now, I am a Data Scientist with a strong foundation in Python, machine learning, and statistical analysis.
 Leveraging 1+ year of experience in data-driven projects and a B.S. in Physics; excelling in transforming complex ideas into actionable strategies.
 Known for quick learning, effective mentorship, and fostering collaborative team environments.

 Alongside my physics experience, I have thoroughly enjoyed teaching children, working first as a camp counselor and then as a science teacher for Nature's Classroom.
 I developed physics-based curriculums and improved my ability to communicate physics and experimental principles to a less knowledgeable audience, while exhibiting patience and empathy.